aspschn/swingby/README.md

 # Swingby

-A thin wrapper library for building Wayland client GUI programs.

-It is derived from [Blusher](https://github.com/orbitrc/blusher2/tree/scroll-view) the Wayland GUI framework.
-These two projects share much of the codebase, however, this is not a direct fork.

-Originally, Blusher has too high-level APIs while Wayland protocol is low-level.
-This gap finally made development more difficult.

-So, I decided to make a less abstracted library that works as a middle-ware.

-Swingby uses [Skia](https://skia.org/) the 2D graphics library as a rendering engine.
+A minimal GUI library written in C, rendered with [Skia](https://skia.org/).

+Swingby is the first cross-platform GUI library that prioritizes Wayland first.

+Swingby is not a full-featured framework.
+It is a library for minimal GUI.

 ## Features